On Ilkla Moor Baht 'at: Lyrics

 The lyrics include many features of the Yorkshire dialect such as definite article reduction, H-dropping, and traditional second-person singular pronouns.

 Many sources give the first line as "Wheear wor-ta bahn when Ah saw thee?"
 (Where were you going when I saw you), though "Wheear es-ta bin sin Ah saw thee" is the more common version nowadays.

 Some singers add the responses "without tha trousers on" after the fourth line of each verse, and "where the ducks play football" after the seventh.
 Other variations include "where the nuns play rugby", "where the sheep fly backwards", "where the ducks fly backwards", "where the ducks wear trousers", "an' they've all got spots", and "where they've all got clogs on".

-Also in some recitals, after the first two lines of "On Ilkla Mooar baht 'at" it is followed by a "Where's that?"
+Also in some recitals, after the first two lines of "On Ilkla Moor baht 'at" it is followed by a "Where's that?"
 Another variant adds "Howzat?" after the first line and "Not out!" after the second.
 In Leeds the line immediately before the chorus is often ended with "And we all got wet".
 In the United States, "Then we will go and eat up the ducks" is often followed by a shouted "Up the Ducks!"

 There are also alternative endings, where verse nine states: "There is a moral to this tale", and is followed by a chorus of "Don't go without your hat / Don't go without your hat / On Ilkey moor baht 'at" (which is sung commonly within West Yorkshire), or "Don't go a courtin' Mary Jane" (another variation known in the Scouting movement).
 Alternatively, verse nine is sung as "There is a moral to this tale", and verse ten as "When courtin' always wear a hat".